Statement of Legal Residence

-Students are directly accountable for the accuracy of their residence information.
-Students must sign the Statement of Legal Residence under oath and, if further information is required, it may be necessary to provide their signature under oath, by declaration or affidavit.
-If completed online, an additional handwritten signature may be required signed under penalty of perjury or in the presence of a notary public.
+Students are directly accountable for the accuracy of their residence information: Students must sign the Statement of Legal Residence under oath and, if further information is required, it may be necessary to provide their signature under oath, by declaration or affidavit.

-Supporting Documentation.
-A determination of residence status will be based on the information available to Residence Deputies.
-Information or documents requested but not made available to the Residence Deputy will generally not be considered.
+Supporting Documentation: A determination of residence status will be based on the information available to Residence Deputies.
 Students are responsible for submitting all relevant documentation and information to Residence Deputy in support of their residence claim.

 Disclosure: Please be advised that your Statement of Legal Residence may be selected for verification of the information you provided.
 Supporting documentation may be requested.